 A blanket percentage discount applied to all services for membership holders.
 Set the percentage in the Global Discount field (0-100%).Category Discounts

+Each discount benefit can target one specific item, a category, an item type, or all items.
+Create separate discount rows when a membership needs more than one specific item target.
 Apply discounts to all items within a specific category.
 Click Add Category Discount to open the Add Category Discounts window.
 In the window:- Pick one or more categories from the Item Categories menu.
 Selected categories appear as pills you can remove individually.

 - Optionally type a new category name in Custom Category (optional) to add a category that is not in the list — it is added alongside any categories you picked from the menu.